The Run Down

 – You can rent a kayak for a 4 hr paddle trip ($55 / person)

-– If you have your own kayak, they do a pick up and drop off service for $15.
+– If you have your own kayak, they do a pickup and drop-off service for $15.

 – You reserve in advance and park your car at the end destination.
 They pick you up at the end destination (Pioneer Road Landing) and bring you to the launch point.